finalwebsites/fw-emailoctopus-integration/readme.txt

 1. Enter a name for the goal
 1. Check the "Manual Goal" checkbox and click Submit
 1. Copy/paste the ID into the corresponding field on the plugin options page

+How does the "Subscribe everyone" feature work?

+For webshop owners is it possible to use the WooCommerce integration and EmailOctopus, to send emails related to an order.
+For example usage instructions or a request for a review.
+To make this work, you need to sync all email addresses and not only the addresses from people subscibed to the newsletter.
+Use the Automation feature in EmailOctopus for this kind of after-sale campaigns.

 == Screenshots ==